parrt/msds501/labs/sound.md

 Execute the program again and you should hear the other sound file play.

+The most common thing that is wrong if you're using PyCharm, is that PyCharm is not using the Anaconda Python installation for this file.
+Go to preferences (Settings) and then Project then Project Interpreter.
+Make sure you have selected the Anaconda Python.

+Either from the command line or from PyCharm, the most common error is not having the sound files in the same directory as the code.

 ## Generating our own sounds

 In the [sound lecture](../notes/sound.ipynb), we saw how to generate sine waves and that a sine wave gives a pure tone when we squirt it out to the speaker.
 Create a `puretone.py` file and put the following code in there.